About this listing

-There is a Farmer's Market on Saturdays year-round and many new and up-and-coming restaurants dot the neighborhood - Thai, Sushi, Spanish, Italian, Brick oven pizza, as well as La Marina, which sits on a pier out in the river with an amazing view of the George Washington Bridge.
+There is a Farmer's Market on Saturdays, a grocery store 2 blocks away and many new and up-and-coming restaurants dot the neighborhood - Thai, Sushi, Spanish, Italian, Beer Garden, Mexican, as well as La Marina, which sits on a pier out in the river with an amazing view of the George Washington Bridge.
 Apparently Beyonce and Leonardo DiCaprio are fans.

 I work at home, so I see guests almost every day.
 I am usually out early in the morning to exercise, and I go to bed at about 10 pm, so guests sometimes miss me on one end of the day or another.
-I generally keep out of the way in the kitchen and bathroom, and most guests find that the bedroom is large enough to hang out in during their downtime.
+I generally keep out of the way with regard to the kitchen and bathroom, and most guests find that the bedroom is large enough to hang out in during their downtime.
 However, I am always interested in talking to people about their day, their homes, and their lives in the evening over dinner and on weekends.

 What I love about my neighborhood Inwood is that it is quiet, free of the crowds and crush of Midtown, has large apartments, and is one of the only relatively cheap places left on Manhattan.

 I don't know how long that will last, because we seem to be getting a little bit hip!
 We have a lot of new restaurants opening all the time.
-A store called Inwood Gourmet just opened, and after 10 years, I can finally buy fancy cheese and olives any time I want without getting on a subway.
+A store called Inwood Gourmet just opened, and after 11 years, I can finally buy fancy cheese and olives any time I want without getting on a subway.

 The neighborhood is ethnically diverse, has more parkland than most.
 Right now we are happy that we can find a yoga studio, a grass-fed burger, a farmer's market, and a restaurant on the river with a gorgeous view, but you'll never find a crowd.